Engin-Boot/pong-stage-sainitripti/Stage0/user-profile.md

 ## Feature

 This module displays the user details on user device.
-It provides option to modify and save details.
+It provides option to change and save details.

 ## Acceptance Criteria